April 23, 2026

 1. Products and terms at a glance

-• Invoice factoring, where Skipton advances a percentage of each invoice and provides credit control, described on its invoice factoring page.
+• Invoice factoring: Skipton advances funds against invoices and can also provide credit control support, as described on its invoice factoring page.

-• Invoice discounting, a facility where the business retains control of collections while drawing funds against unpaid invoices, outlined on its invoice discounting page.
+• Invoice discounting: The business keeps control of collections while borrowing against unpaid invoices, based on its invoice discounting page.

-• Specialist variants such as Skipton Select and LedgerLite, noted on its homepage as simplified or entry level invoice finance options.
+• Branded variants: Skipton Select and LedgerLite are presented on its homepage as simplified or entry-level invoice finance options.

 2. Costs and repayments in practice